Welcome to Day 10 of #100daysofenrichment and thank you for joining us on this journey!

 Check out the positions in which your dog rests – sphinx, on his side, frog legs, curled up, on his back…?

-- Does your dog prepare to settled?
+- Does your dog prepare to settle?
 He might turn and then lie down, he might dig at his bed before lying down, maybe he just plonks down and falls asleep!

 When and where does he do what he does?